 But if you are a sole trader you’ll know it can also be a lonely existence.
-On a day-to-day basis, there is usually nobody to share problems or opinions with on business issues unless you employ people.
-If you don’t work, you don’t get paid and that means no holiday pay too.
+On a day-to-day basis, there is usually nobody to share your business problems and successes with, that is unless you employ people.
+Moreover, if you don’t work, you don’t get paid and that means no holiday pay too.

 One of the biggest risks involved in being a sole trader is you are personally liable for business debts.
 This contrasts with businesses which operate as limited companies where the owners have the benefit of limited liability.
-This means without the signing of personal guarantees, the owners’ loss is limited to the amount of their investment.
+Without the signing of personal guarantees, limited liability assures that the owners’ loss is limited to the amount of their investment.

 As a sole trader, if your business runs into financial difficulty, what can you do?
-The simple answer is to take specialist advice from Wilson Field as soon as possible.
+The simple answer is to take specialist advice from us as soon as possible.

 Our advisers have a wealth of experience and will:

-- Then look for a solution.
-If the core business is sound it may just require re-finance
+- Look for a solution.
+If the core business is sound it may just require re-finance.

 Avoiding Bankruptcy – what are your options?

-The Time to Pay arrangement is a government initiative.
+The time to pay arrangement is a government initiative.
 It was implemented in 2008 in an attempt to combat the effects of the recession.
-It allows struggling businesses to repay their outstanding PAYE/ NI or VAT liabilities in instalments, rather than all at once.
+It allows struggling businesses to repay their outstanding PAYE/ NI or VAT liabilities in installments, rather than all at once.
 Usually, Time to Pay arrangements last either 6 or 12 months.
 However, they can last longer if there is a realistic prospect that the debt will be repaid eventually.

-- Proactively seeking Time to Pay arrangement will decrease the likelihood of HMRC taking enforcement action against your business.
+- Proactively seeking a time to pay arrangement will decrease the likelihood of HMRC taking enforcement action against your business.

-A Time to Pay arrangement is ideal where tax arrears have built up.
+A time to pay arrangement is ideal where tax arrears have built up as a result of a short-term financial difficulty.
 As well as being a viable option for sole traders, it can also be arranged for partnerships and limited companies.

-An IVA – as the name suggests – is a formal arrangement with your unsecured creditors.
+An IVA is a formal arrangement with your unsecured creditors.
 The proposal may be flexible depending on your circumstances.
-This often involves making regular, affordable payments over an agreed period.
+This often involves making regular, affordable payments over an agreed period, generally five years.
 In some situations, it may involve a lump sum payment or a combination of regular payments and then a lump sum.
 This could be a result of the sale of an asset or receipt of an insurance claim.
 Commonly, as part of the arrangement, the creditors may have to write off part of what is owing to them.

-Secured creditors (e.g. your mortgage or HP) are not included in the IVA.
+Secured creditors (e.g. your mortgage) are not included in the IVA.
 However, payments to them will be included in any calculations of what you can afford each month.
 Creditors may be suppliers who have given you credit.
-These could include your landlord for rent, HMRC for Income Tax or VAT or other business debts.
+These could include your landlord for rent, HMRC for income tax or VAT or other business debts.
 It can also include personal debts such as credit cards, store cards or other consumer debt.

-There will be the drafting of the proposal for presentation to your creditors.
-It outlines your situation and why you are unable to fully repay the amount owing to them.
+A proposal outlines your income, expenditure, and why you are unable to fully repay the amount owing to your creditors.
 It will list your main assets and liabilities.

 As a sole trader, your income may well be variable.
 Therefore, the preparing of financial projections is based on your estimates of income and expenditure.
 By using these figures, an affordable monthly payment will usually be agreed which will be shared amongst the creditors.
 They will vote to either accept or reject the proposal.
 Once agreed by 75% or more (by value) it is legally binding on all parties.
-During the term of the IVA, you have protection from further action from the creditors.
+During the term of the IVA, you have protection from further action from the creditors included in the proposal.
 This enables you to continue trading, earn a living and avoid bankruptcy.